ngreifer/fwb/README.md

 ## When to use the fractional weighted bootstrap

-The FWB is uniformly more reliable than the traditional bootstrap when a weighted statistic can be computed (though this doesn’t mean the bootstrap is always valid).
-In most simple cases, both methods will yield the same results.
+The FWB is typically more reliable than the traditional bootstrap when a weighted statistic can be computed (though this doesn’t mean the bootstrap is always valid).
+In most simple cases, both methods will yield similar results.
 In some pathological examples like those above, the FWB dramatically outperforms the traditional bootstrap.
 This will be true when running regression models with sparse categorical variables either in the outcome or among the predictors, for example, when